 This is becoming a trend.
 Basic room service on Holland America is complimentary.
 However, Holland America has a fee-based nice upgrade on its breakfast menu.
 Their smoked salmon Benedict priced at $7.50 is my favorite.
 Steak and eggs; $9.50.

 If you’ve upgraded and purchased their Club Orange program, the à la carte breakfast item are included.

 Holland America also offers a full room service breakfast on debarkation morning.
 That’s something other non-luxury lines do not offer.

 It isn’t all la dolce vita at MSC.
 If you’re in Bella class (inside, oceanview and standard balcony, there’s a $4.99 delivery fee.
 There is no delivery fee if you have booked a stateroom in Aurea or Fantastic Experience.

 The room service menu for Bella, Aurea and Fantastica has both pay-for and free selections.

 Book an MSC Yacht Club suite and there’s no fee or charge for room service.
 Plus, each suite has a complimentary mini-bar.
 And the Yacht Club Lounge has a revolving array of hot and cold snacks throughout the day.

 Norwegian Cruise Line

-Like Norwegian, Royal Caribbean charges a $7.95 service fee.
+Royal Caribbean charges a $7.95 service fee and room service is available 24-hours a day.
+Every stateroom has a room service menu.
 On top of that, there’s an 18% gratuity fee.
 Stay in one of the Royal Suites and room service is included.